aarzoogupta3/OIBSIP/GraphicDesign-Task1-EventPosters/README.md

 ## Project Overview

-A graphic design project focused on creating event posters with a strong visual hierarchy, typography, imagery, and engaging composition.
+A graphic design project focused on creating event posters with a strong emphasis on visual hierarchy, typography, imagery, colour, and engaging composition.

-## Task
+## Objective

-Design a set of event posters demonstrating creative layout, typography, colour, and visual communication.
+The objective was to design a set of event posters that demonstrate effective visual communication, creative layout, typography, colour balance, and clear presentation of event information.

+## Design Approach

+The posters were designed using contrasting typography, imagery, colour, and composition to establish a clear visual hierarchy and communicate the event information effectively.

+Each poster follows a distinct visual direction while maintaining readability, balance, and an engaging overall composition.

+## Tools Used

+- Adobe Photoshop

 ## Deliverables